GLOBAL AMPHIBIOUS POLICY SYMPOSIUM

-We are excited to announce the Global Policy Symposium, taking place at the Inn of Waterloo on June 29-30, immediately following the International Conference on Amphibious Architecture, Design, and Engineering.
+We are excited to announce the Global Amphibious Policy Symposium (GAPS), taking place at the Inn of Waterloo on June 29-30, immediately following the International Conference on Amphibious Architecture, Design, and Engineering.

-We are hosting an international policy symposium at the Inn of Waterloo immediately following ICAADE 2017.
-The goal of the Global Policy Symposium is to initiate an international discussion of the pressing issues related to government policies, insurance industry regulations, and building codes and standards that so affect our work, and to begin to formulate recommendations.
+The symposium at the Inn of Waterloo will immediately follow ICAADE 2017.
+The goal of the Global Amphibious Policy Symposium is to initiate an international discussion of the pressing issues related to government policies, insurance industry regulations, and building codes and standards that so affect our work, and to begin to formulate recommendations.

 PROBLEM & PROPOSAL